-43 Impacts to the proposed park area are associated with

-44 replacing the Dry Gulch box culvert under Wadsworth.

-45 The existing culvert (Exhibit 5-4), which is an elliptical and would be enlarged to a 16' x 6' concrete box culvert; it must also be lengthened to accommodate the widened Wadsworth roadway section.
-(The dimensions of the improved culvert are subject to final
+Impacts to the proposed park area are associated with replacing the Dry Gulch box culvert under Wadsworth.
+The existing culvert (Exhibit 5-4), which is an elliptical 91" x 58" pipe, is undersized to carry a 100-year flood and would be enlarged to a 16' x 6' concrete box culvert; it must also be lengthened to accommodate the widened Wadsworth roadway section.
+(The dimensions of the improved culvert are subject to final engineering design.)